Skip to main content

 You can analyze applications using Veracode Static Analysis or Veracode Software Composition Analysis (SCA) upload and scan, if licensed.
 For SCA agent-based scan requirements, see Using Veracode SCA with Programming Languages.

-The Veracode CLI package command simplifies the packaging process for JavaScript projects.
-See Veracode CLI for instructions.
+Auto-packaging simplifies the packaging process for JavaScript projects.

 Supported JavaScript libraries and technologies